d3vaashish/Vim-Reloaded/README.md

          VIM Editor, ready for coding.
 General functionalities required for coding in Vim Editor

-Vim, at hand  editor for user, irrespective of any environment in Linux or MacOS.
+Vim, at hand editor for Linux and MacOS users and administrators.
-Linux and MacOS come preinstalled with vi or vim.
+But they lack features like syntax highlighting, intellisense, autoindentation etc by default.
-But they lack features like syntax highlighting, intellisense, autoindentation etc So, to make more friendly environment for coding.
+So, to make more friendly environment for coding.
 Download the ".vimrc" file from the repository, and paste it in the user account alongside folders like Desktop, Downloads, Music etc.